Enter your e-mail address to receive a message showing

 Bars that serve food can serve customers indoors.

 Businesses can allow customers inside, up to 50% capacity.
 Malls are open.

 The SF Zoo is open again.

 Alcatraz is open.
 The Day Tours are running on a reduced basis.
 The Cell Block is open also.
 See Alcatraz.

 Hair salons, and open air tour buses and boat cruises can now operate.

-Napa and Sonoma county wineries can be open for outdoor wine tasting.
+Napa and Sonoma county wineries are open.